konveyor/konveyor.github.io/content/Move2Kube/Tutorials/createWINcontainersNET.md

     my-cluster-ingress-host-domain.com
 ```

-10. Indicate the ingress hosting domain.
-It can be grabbed from the cluster you are deploying to.
-The ingress hosting domain will differ based on the cluster you are fetching from.
+10. Indicate the ingress hosting domain which can be copied from the cluster you are deploying to.
+The ingress hosting domain will differ based on the cluster being fetched from.

 ```console
  my-cluster-ingress-host-domain.com